Unstructured-IO/unstructured/docs/source/bricks.rst

 Determines if the section of text exceeds the specified caps ratio.
 Used in ``is_possible_narrative_text`` and ``is_possible_title``, but can be used independently as well.
 You can set the caps threshold using the ``threshold`` kwarg.
 The threshold defaults to ``0.3``.
 Only runs on sections of text that are a single sentence.
-The environment variable takes precedence over the kwarg.
 The caps ratio check does not apply to text that is all capitalized.

 Examples: